Macedonian Ruins

 * respect (phobeo) her husband

 No one in these situations will experience joy.
-They will experience loneliness, the very condition that marriage was instituted to resolve.
+They will experience loneliness, the condition that marriage was instituted to resolve.

 All of this is predicated on the foundation of love: